Skip to contents

 #> 1 nzv angina_pectoris admh Angina pectoris

-• If data_prep has less rows than data_raw, details on removal can be found in d_ml$removed$rows.
+• If data$prep has less rows than data$raw, details on removal can be found in d_ml$removed$rows.
 Observations are removed if

 • no outcome is available